scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 way to intuitively understand the dimensionality of the data in terms of an appropriate visual representation.
-For instance, in Figure :ref:`layout` **A**, the name ``Image`` conveys the notion that the contained data is in the form of a two-dimensional Numpy array that can be meaningfully displayed as an image.
+For instance, in Figure :ref:`layout` **A**, the name ``Image`` conveys the notion that the contained data is in the form of a two-dimensional NumPy array that can be meaningfully displayed as an image.

 The particular ``Image`` shown in Figure :ref:`layout` **A** was